scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 This chapter describes how to use ``scikit-image`` on various image processing tasks, and insists on the link with other scientific Python modules such as NumPy and SciPy.

+.. seealso:: For basic image manipulation, such as image cropping or simple filtering, a large number of simple operations can be realized with NumPy and SciPy only.
+See :ref:`basic_image`.

 .. contents:: Chapters contents
    :local: